vgaltes/CrystalGazer/README.md

 Crystal Gazer is an application to gather social information about your code.
 With Crystal Gazer you'll be able to detect hidden dependencies, plan your next refactor or fight against the Conway's law.

-Crystal Gazer is based on the work of [Adam Tornhil](https://twitter.com/AdamTornhill).
+Crystal Gazer is based on [Adam Tornhil](https://twitter.com/AdamTornhill)'s work.
 So please, buy his [book](https://www.amazon.co.uk/Your-Code-Crime-Scene-Bottlenecks/dp/1680500384), check his software forensics [online tool](https://codescene.io/) and check [Code Maat](https://github.com/adamtornhill/code-maat), the tool that Crstal Gazer is inspired in.

 ## How it works